Frequently Asked Questions about Timeshare Ownership

 Do you allow pets in the lodges?

 No, we do not allow pets in the lodges.
 We reserve the right to apply a cleaning fee of £1,000 to any guest found to have a dog in their lodge.
 Please note that guide dogs are the only exception to this rule.

 * Subject to terms and conditions and variations in lease periods; please check with the sales team.

-**The Leisure Club within Cameron House Hotel and its facilities are currently closed.
+**The Leisure Club within Cameron House Hotel and its facilities will be closed until Autumn 2019.
 Lodge residents staying in a Cameron House property are welcome to use the leisure facilities at The Spa, located on the Carrick Estate.
 Children’s swim times at The Spa swimming pool are 9.30am – 11am and 3pm – 5pm, 7 days per week.
-During school holidays, these times will be 10am – 6pm, 7 days per weekA shuttle operates between the two resorts every 30 minutes.
-Guests can also use the leisure facilities at the Meadow Centre in Dumbarton, which are ideally suited to children.
+During school holidays, these times will be 10am – 6pm, 7 days per weekA shuttle operates between the two resorts every hour.
+Guests can also use the swimming pool at the Meadow Centre in Dumbarton.
 For more information on the Meadow Leisure Centre, please click here.